contentful/extensions/samples/bynder/README.md

 ## How does the UI Extension work?

 - it loads Bynder's compact view
-- prompts the user for the URL
+- prompts the user for the URL of the brand portal
+- starts an OAuth flow with Bynder to authenticate the user
+- credentials are stored in `LocalStorage` of the origin of the extension
+- Bynder's compact view is used to browse and select media
+- the ids of the media is stored in a `Symbols` filed in Contentful

 ## Requirements